-This OKR Consultation Summary document explains the consultation that has been undertaken in preparation of the Old Kent Road Area Action Plan.
-It includes summaries of the main concerns raised in consultation and how we have responded to them.
-It includes a map of all the community events we have attended which is also an interactive map on the new Old Kent Road website where we continue to engage with residents and businesses.
-We posted a second questionnaire to all residents and businesses in the opportunity area (Appendix 3).
+- 2.7 Over the plan preparation period the council sought to reduce the number of letters sent out to contacts on our planning policy mailing list in order to reduce financial and environmental costs of our outreach and to maximise the efficiency and effectiveness of our engagement.
+We undertook a thorough review of the contacts in our Statement of Community Involvement.
+We made sure to contact any new groups and organisations that we identified that may be interested in receiving planning policy notifications including on the Old Kent Road. - 2.8 We posted a second questionnaire to all residents and businesses in the opportunity area (Appendix 3).
 We also advertised in the consultation in Southwark News, through mailouts (over 10,000 people sign up to receive updates) and through marketing e.g. on phone kiosks (Appendix 4).
 We started the OKR Community Forum again and consultation has been ongoing through 2018 and 2019 with local groups.
 The feedback and responses from the Forum is attached as Appendix 5.
-We also have detailed feedback from those businesses who have signed up to the Old Kent Road Business Network (Appendix 6).
+We also have detailed feedback from those businesses who have signed up to the Old Kent Road Business Network (Appendix 6). - 2.9 The Community Review Panel was created in August 2020 to more fully involve local community in the planning process.
+The panel gives independent advice on planning in the Opportunity Area, discussing important regeneration issues relating to housing, transport, public space, and the environment.
+The panel meets once a month to discuss proposals.
+These discussions are written up as formal reports and feed into the decisions made by the Council.
+All of the panel's recommendations are given serious consideration and form part of the formal planning process. - 2.10 Table 1 shows a log of all consultation actions undertaken since the beginning of engagement in 2013.